Contact

 Bachelor's and Master's thesis in medieval studies

-Of course, you can also write your Bachelor's and/or Master's thesis on a medieval subject.
+Of course, you are also welcome to write your Bachelor’s and/or Master’s thesis on a topic relating to medieval studies.
 Such a thesis can currently be supervised by Prof. Dr Albrecht Hausmann and Dr Britta Bußmann as first and/or second examiners.
-Prof Dr Meves only supervises theses in exceptional cases.
+Prof. Dr Meves now only supervises final-year theses in exceptional cases.

-To arrange a topic, please contact the supervisor of your choice in person in good time.
-Please ensure that you meet the deadlines specified in the examination regulations and in the registration procedure of the Institute for German Studies.
-A Bachelor's thesis is usually around 30 pages long and should show that you can familiarise yourself with a topic independently and deal with it in accordance with the requirements of academic work.
-A Master's thesis is correspondingly longer ("at least 60, at most 70 pages long") and should demonstrate an even greater degree of academic competence and independence.
-Each summer semester, we offer a one-hour seminar to accompany Bachelor's and Master's theses.
+To discuss a topic, please contact the supervisor of your choice in person in good time.
+Please ensure that you comply with the deadlines set out in the examination regulations and in the registration procedure of the Institute for German Studies.
+A Bachelor’s thesis is usually around 30 pages long and is intended to demonstrate that you are able to familiarise yourself independently with a topic and address it in accordance with the requirements of academic writing.
+A Master’s thesis is correspondingly longer (“at least 60, at most 70 pages”) and should demonstrate an even greater degree of academic competence and independence.
+Each summer semester, we offer a one-hour accompanying seminar for Bachelor’s and Master’s theses.

 Zum Seitananfang scrollen Scroll to the top of the page